pgranger23/job_manager/README.md

 This needs to be done that way because there is a limit of 10,000 jobs per user.
 After sending the first 5,000 events, if the user change `nfiles` to 10,000 it will skip the already existing files (and so produce 5000 more with correct index).

 Easy-peasy
-(remember that scratch files will be erased after a while)
+(remember that scratch files will be erased after a while, typically ~30 days)

 ## Sample production with modifications